Onyx-Protocol/Onyx/docs/protocol/specifications/validation.md

 ### Validate transaction

-A transaction is said to be *valid* with respect to a particular blockchain state if it is well formed and if the outputs it attempts to spend exist in the state, and it satisfies the predicates in those outputs.
+A transaction is said to be *valid* with respect to a particular blockchain state if it is well formed and if the outputs it attempts to spend exist in the state, it satisfies the predicates in those outputs, and it satisfies the acceptance program of each of its own outputs.
 The transaction may or may not be valid with respect to a different blockchain state.

 **Inputs:**